anujonthemove/DepthSenseGrabber/README.md

  - DepthSenseGrabberPNM: no real-time visualisation, grabs images and writes them as PNM.
  - DepthSenseGrabberCV (requires OpenCV): allows visualization, JPG/PNM export.
  - DepthSenseGrabberPCL (requires the Point Cloud Library): no online visualization, PCD export.

+Modifications:

+- Modified the Cmake file in DepthSenseGrabberOpenCV

+Detail:

+- Copied all the dependencies from the parent Cmake file (in the main project folder) to the child Cmake file (in the folder DepthSenseGrabberOpenCV).

+- This was done in order to be able to compile the code (in case required) for DepthSenseGrabberOpenCV alone.